heitordecarvalhopessoa-debug/Chip-Factory/README.md

 5. **Upgrade**: Improve your chip technology for maximum efficiency.
 6. **Optimize**: Perfect your system to reach the technological peak.
 7. **Prestige**: Reset your factory to unlock permanent and powerful bonuses.
+8. **Research**: Unlock advanced technologies and exclusive modules in the laboratory.

 ## Features